quantumbeam/powder_grinding/README.md

 Custum ROS packages for robotic powder grinding.
 This package can operate both in simulation (Gazebo) and on the actual robot.

+**Note:** The Docker environment for this package is configured to utilize Ubuntu Pro.
+Due to ROS Noetic's End-of-Life (EOL), you will need to set the `UBUNTU_PRO_TOKEN` environment variable to ensure access to all necessary packages.
+Please set it as follows:
+`export UBUNTU_PRO_TOKEN="YOUR_TOKEN_HERE"`

 #### **Table of Contents**
 - [Supported Robots](#supported-robots)